Academic Information, Resources and PoliciesBack To Top

 Students wishing to receive academic credit through portfolio development should do the following:

-- Consult the Office of Experiential Learning for guidelines on preparing a portfolio documenting “experiential learning” experiences relating to the course for which credit is sought.
+- Consult the experiential learning representative in Advising and Transfer Programs for guidelines on preparing a portfolio documenting “experiential learning” experiences relating to the course for which credit is sought.

-- Submit the portfolio to the Office of Experiential Learning and include appropriate fees.
+- Submit the portfolio to the experiential learning representative and include appropriate fees.

-- The director will review the portfolio and forward it to the appropriate department chair for evaluation.
+- The portfolio will be reviewed and forwarded to the appropriate department chair for evaluation.

 - The department chair, or a designated faculty assessor(s), will examine the portfolio and determine an award of credit.
-The decision will be forwarded to the director who will then notify the student and the University Registrar of the results.
+The decision will be forwarded to the experiential learning representative who will then notify the student and the University Registrar of the results.

 If the conclusion for the portfolio assessment process results in a negative decision of the award of credit, a student may appeal the decision to the college having the responsibility for the course(s) for which credit is sought.
 The basis for a portfolio assessment appeal is the student’s charge that the assessment decision was awarded through prejudice or caprice.
 The burden of proof rests with the student.

 Students must initiate appeals in writing within three weeks of receiving the completed portfolio evaluation form.
-The appeal must be written to the director.
+The appeal must be written to the experiential learning representative.

 If the faculty assessor is the chair, the student may go directly to the dean.
 The dean will follow the procedures as outlined above.
 The decision of the dean of the college is final.